Marcia Wallace: Career

-Wallace was a semiregular on The Merv Griffin Show long-running syndicated daytime talk / variety show, appearing over 75 times.
-When the show moved its production from New York to Los Angeles, Wallace moved with it at Griffin's request.
-One of these appearances in March 1972 led to a phone call from TV producer Grant Tinker (husband of comedic actress and fellow producer Mary Tyler Moore), who offered her a supporting role on their new The Bob Newhart Show on the recommendation of CBS-TV founder and longtime chairman William S. ("Bill") Paley.
-The role of "Carol Kester" (later "Carol Kester Bondurant"), the sarcastic and eccentric office receptionist to "Dr. Robert Hartley", Bob Newhart's central character, was written specifically for her.
-Newhart and Wallace later reprised their roles from The Bob Newhart Show to guest roles on "Anything but Cured", an episode of Murphy Brown (starring Candice Bergen).
+Wallace was a semiregular on The Merv Griffin Show, appearing over 75 times.
+When the show moved its production from New York to Los Angeles, Wallace moved with it at Merv Griffin's request.
+One of these appearances in March 1972 led to a phone call from TV producer Grant Tinker, who offered Wallace a supporting role on the new MTM Enterprises television production The Bob Newhart Show on the recommendation of William S. Paley, the CEO of CBS.
+The role of Carol Kester, the sarcastic and eccentric office receptionist to Dr. Robert Hartley, Bob Newhart's central character, was written specifically for her.